lasercata/Dotfiles/config/keyboard_layout/README.md

 For more information, read [this unix stackexchange answer](https://unix.stackexchange.com/a/709459).

+For more details on the use without sudo, see [this](https://askubuntu.com/questions/875163/is-it-possible-to-use-a-custom-keyboard-layout-without-sudo-access-if-so-how) and [that](https://askubuntu.com/questions/876005/what-file-is-the-setxkbmap-option-rules-meant-to-take-and-how-can-i-add-keyboa/896297#896297) questions.

 ## Configuration location
-The file `fc` should be located at `/usr/share/X11/xkb/symbols/fc`.
+The file `fc` (which stands for *french custom*) should be located at `/usr/share/X11/xkb/symbols/fc` (for a global installation).

 ## Setup
+### With sudo
 It is advised to create a symbolic link :
 ```
 sudo ln -s /absolute/path/to/config/keyboard_layout/fc /usr/share/X11/xkb/symbols/fc